nicwest/chess-blog/content/posts/british-championship-day-2.md

 **New rule**: if I'm going somewhere, I'm going to try and track down and read an old chess book.
 Maybe I can even review them here at some point!
-Come september I'm going to have a lot time on my hands.
+Come September I'm going to have a lot time on my hands.

 Also I bought some combat shorts from an army surplus store (not strictly chess related I guess), and went for a posh lunch in a restaurant before